AndreaFalanti/popnas/README.md

 - **pnas_mode**: if _true_, the algorithm will not use most of the improvements introduced by POPNAS, mainly the temporal regressor, Pareto optimality and exploration step, making the search process very similar to PNAS.
 - **train_strategy**: defines the type of device and distribution strategy used for training the architectures sampled by the algorithm.
-  Currently supports only local training with a single device.
+  Currently, it supports only local training with a single device.
 Accepted values: [CPU, GPU, multi-GPU, TPU].

 ## Output folder structure
-Each run produce a single output folder, which contains all the files related to the run results.
+Each run produces a single output folder, which contains all the files related to the run results.
-Some files are generated only if the related configuration flag is set to true, refer to JSON configuration file.
+Some files are generated only if the related configuration flag is set to true, refer to the JSON configuration file.

 The files are organized in different subfolders:
 - **best_model**: contains the checkpoint of the best model found during the search process.